Zika Virus: Still of Concern?

 More than 90 countries currently have some risk of Zika.
 How likely you are to catch it depends on exactly what country you are going to, where you are staying, how you are traveling around, and what partners you choose to have sex with.

 If you are already pregnant or if there is a chance that you might become pregnant while you are away, then you are best to avoid those countries until after the baby is born.
 If you must travel, then you should strictly follow all advice recommended to avoid mosquito bites and prevent sexual transmission of the virus.
-A total of 116 cases of birth defects and nine deaths in newborns attributable to Zika have been reported to the CDC as of October, 2018.
+At least 116 cases of birth defects and nine deaths in newborns attributable to Zika have been reported to the CDC.

 Why Did An Outbreak Occur in 2016?